chaimahaffar/HR-dashboard-powerBI/README.md

 # 💾 Attached Data

-- The file `data.xlsx` contains all the data used in the dashboard.
+The project includes **two CSV datasets** used in the dashboard:

+1. `HR Analytics Data.csv` – contains HR analytics metrics
+2. `HR employee data.csv` – contains individual employee details

-- Place `data.xlsx` in the same folder as `dashboard.pbix` to ensure the dashboard works correctly.
+> Place these CSV files in the same folder as `dashboard.pbix` to ensure the dashboard works correctly.

 ---

 # 💾 How to Use

-1. Download `dashboard.pbix` and `data.xlsx`
+1. Download `dashboard.pbix`, `HR Analytics Data.csv`, and `HR employee data.csv`
-2. Place `data.xlsx` in the same folder as the dashboard
+2. Place all files in the same folder
 3. Open Power BI Desktop
 4. Refresh data to view all metrics and visualizations

 ---